d2s/Documentation/_posts/2018-04-10-Changelog.md

 ---
 I am using the application on a daily basis and it evolves during my own use.
 Suggestions for new *features*, *enhancements* and *bug reports* are more than welcome.
 Please add an [Issue](https://github.com/rsyncOSX/RsyncOSX/issues) regarding any requests or bugs.
 There is, 28 January 2018, a new [version 3.1.3](https://rsync.samba.org/) of rsync.
 I will include a .dmg file with latest version of rsync for manually install as part of the new releases of RsyncOSX.
 If you plan to utilize the [snapshot](/Snapshots) feature of RsyncOSX, please use either version 3.1.2 or 3.1.3 of rsync.

+## Work in progress

+I am working on a new release of the [menu app](/Menuapp) to execute scheduled tasks in **any** profile.
+Profiles can be selected within the [menu app](/Menuapp) but it keeps track of all scheduled tasks.
+Will be released sometimes in May 2018.

 ## Version 5.3.1

 Released 23 April 2018.